fluidself/fluidself.org/_books/philosophy/tao-te-ching-annotated-explained.md

 Those who straddle cannot walk 2_

 1 To stand on tiptoes is to raise oneself above others.
 This is an effective metaphor for arrogance, because we know from everyday experience that it is not possible to stand that way for long.
 Similarly, an arrogant person's façade of superiority cannot last.
 2 To straddle is to strike an exaggerated pose.
-This represents pomposity--a pretentious display of the ego.
+This represents pomposity—a pretentious display of the ego.
 Just as we cannot walk while straddling, so too can we not make any progress in life when we are too busy projecting a boastful sense of self-importance.

 Skilled travelers in the journey of life follow the path of nature.
 They do not force their way through obstacles or trample over fellow travelers.
 They leave no signs of their passing.
 If we are similarly skillful in personal interactions, we would also follow the path of nature and not use words to find fault in others.
 To do so would be to leave unskillful skid marks all over the emotional landscape.